Princess Alexandra of Saxe-Coburg and Gotha: Marriage

 Princess Alexandra and her husband Ernst II, Prince of Hohenlohe-Langenburg.

 Alexandra's mother, Grand Duchess Maria Alexandrovna, arranged her daughters' marriages.
 Maria Alexandrovna personally looked for suitable candidates for her daughter.

 In 1893, the duke's eldest daughter, Marie, married Crown Prince Ferdinand, the heir to the Romanian throne.
 The following year, Victoria Melita, the second daughter, married her cousin, Grand Duke Ernst Ludwig of Hesse.
-Maria Alexandrovna herself looked for suitable candidates for her daughters.
 At the end of 1895, she arranged the engagement of Alexandra to the German aristocrat Ernst of Hohenlohe-Langenburg, the son and heir of Prince Hermann of Hohenlohe-Langenburg and Princess Leopoldine of Baden.
 The couple married on 20 April 1896 at the Ehrenburg Palace (Schloss Ehrenburg) in Coburg.

 Alexandra's grandmother, Queen Victoria, complained that she was too young to marry at 17 and Alexandra's father objected to the status of his future son-in-law, who was lower than Alexandra in rank.
 The House of Hohenlohe-Langenburg was mediatized, a formerly ruling family who had ceded their sovereign rights to others while – in theory – formally retaining their previous rank.
 It was not considered a brilliant match as Ernst was considered to be lower ranked than Alexandra.